 While it is possible to get sober alone for some drugs, this is quite difficult to do with opioids.
 An opium addiction comes with many intense withdrawal symptoms that are hard to overcome and manage.
 Medical supervision and detoxification at an opium rehab center is necessary.
 It will make the road to recovery a lot less bumpy.
 There's a lot more smooth sailing, and the chances of success increases exponentially.

-If you're interested in learning more about the type of services we offer at Northpoint Evergreen Bellevue, take a look at our about us section here.
+If you're interested in learning more about the type of services we offer at Northpoint the Evergreen, take a look at our about us section here.
 There, we outline not only the services that we offer, but also our vision.
 Take a look and see whether we're on the same page as you.

 We're available to answer any question that you may have.
 In fact, we'd be happy to sit down with you or even give you a tour of the place.
 Opium rehabilitation is not only necessary, but also effective.
 Each patient has different needs that should be met.
 We aim to make the recovery process as simple and easygoing as possible.

 So, what do the drug rehab success rates look like?
 How many people are able to successfully get sober and, more importantly, stay sober?

 Current relapse rates for those who seek treatment will hover around 40% to 60%.
 This means that about 2 to 3 of every 5 people who seek treatment will relapse sometime in their life.
 This doesn't necessarily mean that rehabs are not successful.

 For many people, opium rehab is a place where they get the resources needed to learn how to deal with triggers.
 They develop habits and skills that will keep them on the right track for the majority of their lifetime.